JordanPorter/CS3716-Game/README.md

 Board class creates the panel where the whole game is to be played.

 Tile class creates the terrain for the board and we have used 7 different tiles.
+The player can only go over some of the tiles.
+Some tiles such as MTile (mountain) and WTile (water) are not meant to be passed through them.
 //GTile - grass, HTile - hills, MTile - mountains, FTile - forest, WTile - water, ITile - Ice, etc.
 This image files will be used at the time of running the code.